 Advancing insect agriculture through collaboration

-What is CEIF?
+What is CIBI?

 We are working with Industry, Academia, and Government to pursue foundational, pre-competitive research that will drive growth of the Insect Agriculture sector.